wdfeer/esoterica-origins/docgen/origins.md

 God of Harvest capable of enriching farmland and harvesting efficiently.

 - Daily Harvest: Food gives extra food points when eaten in sunlight.
-- Goddess' Blessing: Crops you stand on grow instantly.
+- Goddess' Blessing: Crops and saplings next to you grow instantly.
 - Need for Mobility: You can not wear any heavy armor (armor with protection values higher than chainmail).

 ## Magatama Crafter